 Jun 1996

-- In this double-size issue of June 1996, Spawn finally lose his shoelace (the one on his face remember) when he drained his power to cure Terry Fitzgerald.
+The 50th Issue aka The Conclusion to the Shoelaced Face! - In this double-size issue of June 1996, Spawn finally lose his shoelace (the one on his face remember) when he drained his power to cure Terry Fitzgerald.
 Fitzgerald in return did Spawn a favour by pulling that shoelace off his face.
 This unwashed shoelace would eventually end up with Cyan.
 Cyan and that shoelace turn my stomach and I got a pretty strong stomach!
 But fear not, I am sure Wanda give that shoelace a good scrub.

 Medieval Spawn/Witchblade #2